 While their bravado might have spilled over onto the field in the form of trash talk (which they backed up), it was quite different off the field.

 The throw-me-the-damn-ball syndrome did not exist in the

 Edwards had the raw ability to become one of the National Football League's

 best wide receivers.
 He was fast, but an undisciplined route runner whose hands

 betrayed him more than they should have.
 His talent needed to be harnessed.
-Chandler

 Winslow, though listed technically as a tight end, played quite a bit at wide receiver in the Browns' multi-receiver sets, creating mismatches opposing defenses had problems with all season.

 He wound up with nearly 9,000 receiving yards in 11-plus NFL seasons and landed in four Pro Bowls along the way after becoming the third player selected in the 1978 college draft.

 If there was anyone who could connect with Winslow and get him to concentrate